CMPSC-102-Allegheny-College-Spring-2024/08_ethics_student/README.md

 __In this assignment__, you (working in a partner, if you choose) are to use online search engines to find up to three articles from journalism or scientific literature that discuss a specific _ethical problem_ that results from the usage of computational technology (i.e., the utilization of the technology creates unforeseen problems due to bias, violation of privacy, or similar).
 You will use the articles to introduce and present the ethical conundrum to the class. __Remember your study has to originate from your articles which clearly discuss the issue in some detail.
 Your work will be to present the matter to your class.__

 For example, you could explore articles that discuss the cyber bullying, body-shaming and /or other undesirable qualities that have emerged from using social networking technologies.
-Another idea might concern the development a technology that was designed for honest applications, however, the technology is often used for nefarious ends, which were not a part of the original design.
+Another idea might concern the development of a technology that was designed for honest applications, however, the technology is often used for nefarious ends, which were not a part of the original design.

 The abuse caused by technologies due to poor design and development may be another track that you could explore.
 Facial recognition, for example, was discussed in (Code of Ethics for Facial Recognition)[https://ojs.victoria.ac.nz/wfeess/article/view/7642/6832] by Caitlin Fisher.
 There are many potential project ideas available by searching keywords relating to ethical topics such as following; "computer crime", "security" ,"privacy", "misinformation (accuracy)", "liability", "responsibility", "intellectual property", "access" and many others.